guangrei/Gitpybinding/README.md

 working directory, None = use current directory.

 direct_output:
-if direct_output set to False, output stdout/stderr assigned to git.stdout and git.stderr
+if direct_output set to False, the output is redirect to command/function return.
 """
 ```
 now you can run any git command like `git.init()`, `git.clone("gitrepo destination")`, `git.commit()`, `git.push()`,`git.config()` etc.

+> git command with "-" can be replaced with "_" like git rev-parse to git.rev_parse()

 you can also put git command argument in separate function args like `git.clone("gitrepo","destination")`.